masashitsubaki/CPI_prediction/README.md

 bash run_training.sh
 ```

-The training result and trained model are saved in the output directory (after training, see output/result and output/model).
+The training result and trained model are saved in the output directory
+(after training, see output/result and output/model).

-(iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh, and try to learn various models!
+(iii) You can change the hyperparameters in preprocess_data.sh and run_training.sh.
+Try to learn various models!

 ## Training of our neural network using your CPI dataset